plusworx/gmin/README.md

 8. To get help from gmin itself, enter `gmin -h` or `gmin --help` and go from there.

 ## Usage
-A Wiki is on the list of tasks on the upcoming roadmap.

 Commands usually take the form of `gmin <verb> <object> <flags>`.
 Although there may be the odd exception like `gmin whoami`.

 Command flags look like -x or --longnameforx.
 Flags that relate to boolean values (true/false) just need the flag to be provided and no value.
 For example, the `-c or --changepassword` flag when creating a user.